Last Updated on

 When it comes to recreation in the wild, fatalities are actually a rare event.
 Not that many lose their lives in blizzards and to predatory bears and to mountain lions as you might think — though none of these are leading causes of deaths in the wild.

 If you’re looking at the wilderness with the possibility or interest in one day living off the land, then the chances of losing your life greatly increase due to the fact that every day can literally be a fight for survival — for the unprepared and inexperienced.
+You build experience with practice, and you prepare by making sure you have the right supplies and gear (incidentally, here’s a list of essential bushcraft gear you’ll want to survive in the wild).

 Life in the Alaskan wilderness gives us a glimpse of the ways that people can lose their lives.
 It turns out that in Alaska locals may tell you that it’s people you need to fear the most when you’re out in the bush.
 A lot of unsolved murders have taken place over the years.
 While it is possible that only a handful of people are responsible for those killings, regardless life in a remote area comes with it’s dangers both from people and predatory wildlife.